timetraveller-123/tp/docs/DeveloperGuide.md

 #### **Use case: UC10 - Update Order Status**

-Guarantees: The order status will be updated
+Guarantees: The order status will be updated only if the order exist.

 **MSS**

-1. User views the order list [UC09](#use-case-uc09---listing-order-list)
-2. PharmHub shows a list of Order.
-3. User requests to update order status for a order in the list.
+1. User chose to update order status for an order.
-4. PharmHub updates order status for the corresponding order.
+2. PharmHub updates the order status for the corresponding order.
+3. PharmHub Displays the updated order.
     <br>**Use case ends**

 **Extensions**

-* 2a.
-The list is empty.
-  <br>**Use case ends**

-* 3a.
+* 1a.
 The given index is invalid.

-    * 3a1.
+    * 1a1.
 PharmHub shows an `Invalid Index` error message.

       Use case resumes at step 2.

-* 3b.
+* 1b.
 The given status is invalid.

-    * 3b1.
+    * 1b1.
 PharmHub shows an `Invalid Status` error message.

       Use case resumes at step 2.

-* 3c.
+* 1c.
 The given status is invalid chronological order.

-    * 3c1.
+    * 1c1.
 PharmHub shows an `Invalid Chronological Order` error message.

       Use case resumes at step 2.